Abkhazia: War in Abkhazia

 The conflict was in stalemate until July 1993, when Abkhaz separatist militias launched an abortive attack on Georgian-held Sukhumi.
 They surrounded and heavily shelled the capital, where Shevardnadze was trapped.
 The warring sides agreed to a Russian-brokered truce in Sochi at the end of July.
 But the ceasefire broke down again on 16 September 1993.
 Abkhaz forces, with armed support from outside Abkhazia, launched attacks on Sukhumi and Ochamchire.
 Notwithstanding UN Security Council's call for the immediate cessation of hostilities and its condemnation of the violation of the ceasefire by the Abkhaz side, fighting continued.
 After ten days of heavy fighting, Sukhumi was taken by Abkhazian forces on 27 September 1993.
 Shevardnadze narrowly escaped death, after vowing to stay in the city no matter what.
 He changed his mind, however, and decided to flee when separatist snipers fired on the hotel where he was staying.
 Abkhaz, North Caucasian militants, and their allies committed numerous atrocities against the city's remaining ethnic Georgians, in what has been dubbed the Sukhumi Massacre.
 The mass killings and destruction continued for two weeks, leaving thousands dead and missing.

 The Abkhaz forces quickly overran the rest of Abkhazia as the Georgian government faced a second threat; an uprising by the supporters of the deposed Zviad Gamsakhurdia in the region of Mingrelia (Samegrelo).
 Only a small region of eastern Abkhazia, the upper Kodori gorge, remained under Georgian control (until 2008).

-During the war, gross human rights violations were reported on both sides (see Human Rights Watch report).
-Georgian troops have been accused of having committed looting and murders "for the purpose of terrorising, robbing and driving the Abkhaz population out of their homes" in the first phase of the war (according to Human Rights Watch), while Georgia blames the Abkhaz forces and their allies for the ethnic cleansing of Georgians in Abkhazia, which has also been recognised by the Organization for Security and Cooperation in Europe (OSCE) Summits in Budapest (1994), Lisbon (1996) and Istanbul (1999).
+During the war, gross human rights violations were reported on both sides.
+Georgian troops have been accused of having committed looting and murders "for the purpose of terrorising, robbing and driving the Abkhaz population out of their homes" in the first phase of the war (according to Human Rights Watch).
+Organization for Security and Cooperation in Europe (OSCE) Summits in Budapest (1994), Lisbon (1996) and Istanbul (1999) have recognised the ethnic cleansing of Georgians in Abkhazia in 1992-1993 by the Abkhaz forces and their allies.
+While both sides have committed atrocities, the Abkhaz side has been singled out as responsible for a deliberate displacement campaign "carried out as a military, strategic and political objective in its".